| AS QUICK AS CAN BE based on

 "Best hurry then," Lee said.

-"From what I know of the Princess, she will enjoy herself and the production thoroughly., then schmooze with the leading man as she seems in the mood for men.
+"From what I know of the Princess, she will enjoy the production and herself thoroughly.
+Afterwards she'll schmooze with the leading man as she seems in the mood for men.
 It's Bill Brown, you know, twice her age and straight as a rail so he's likely to go for it."
 Lee watched Tory take down her guitar.
-"Remember his wife?
-Brandy Alexander?
-Claimed it was her real name and maybe it was.
+"Remember his wife, Brandy Alexander?
+She claimed that was her real name and maybe it was.
 A wildly dangerous woman.
 But she wrote good stuff for Brown.
 She also tried to kill him.
 More than once.
 Took off for St. Louis or Kansas City or Omaha.
-Divorce was the answer but Brown had property settlement problems.
+Divorce was the obvious answer, but Brown had settlement issues.
 She wouldn't agree or something.
 Wonder what became of her." |

-| Top of Page ~ Bottom of Page | Slides and Directory |
+Top of Page ~ Bottom of Page | Slides and Directory |

-| "Speedy Movers," the Princess said, pulling on the bill of the cap.
+"Speedy Movers," the Princess said, pulling on the bill of her cap.

-"I need to deliver this item to Ms Samantha Hill."
+"I need to deliver this item to Ms. Samantha Hill."

 "I'll take it in for you; she's already here."